25.1 Answering questions with data

 Statistical Rethinking: A Bayesian Course with Examples in R and Stan builds your knowledge of and confidence in making inferences from data.
 Reflecting the need for scripting in today’s model-based statistics, the book pushes you to perform step-by-step calculations that are usually automated.
 This unique computational approach ensures that you understand enough of the details to make reasonable choices and interpretations in your own modeling work.

-22.11 Statistical Rethinking with brms, ggplot2, and the tidyverse
+25.11 Statistical Rethinking with brms, ggplot2, and the tidyverse: Second edition

 A Solomon Kurz